Page Content

 Child psychiatry

-In your second year, you spend one month with the Division of Psychology and Psychiatry at Nemours, where you are exposed to an array of inpatient and outpatient psychological and psychiatric disorders.
+In your second year, you spend one month with the Division of Psychology and Psychiatry at Wolfson Children's Hospital, where you are exposed to an array of inpatient and outpatient psychological and psychiatric disorders.

 Electives

-You have nine months of elective rotations to use throughout your residency.
-Typically you have one month of elective in the first year, three months in the second year and five months in the third year.
-In addition to further training in child neurology, you have many elective options in clinical, laboratory specialty and research at Nemours, Mayo Clinic's Florida campus and Mayo Clinic in Rochester, Minnesota.
+You have six blocks of elective rotations to use throughout your residency in addition to the three blocks of adult electives.
+Typically, you have one block of elective in the first year, one block in the second year, and four blocks in the third year.
+In addition to further training in child neurology, you have many elective options in clinical, laboratory specialty, and research at Nemours, Mayo Clinic's Florida campus and Mayo Clinic in Rochester, Minnesota.

 Call frequency